Plum fruit moth - Grapholita funebrana

 3001 - General Trapping Procedure |

-Trap Spacing: When trapping for more than one species of moth, separate traps for different moth species by at least 20 meters (65 feet).
+When trapping for more than one species of moth, separate traps for different moth species by at least 65 ft.

 Approved Lure(s)